The Detected Stochastic Gravitational Waves and Subsolar-Mass Primordial Black Holes: Abstract

 \section{Abstract}

 Multiple pulsar timing array (PTA) collaborations recently announced the evidence of common-spectral processes caused by gravitational waves (GWs).
 These can be the stochastic GW background and its origin may be astrophysical and/or cosmological.
 We interpret it as the GWs induced by the primordial curvature perturbations and discuss their implications on primordial black holes (PBHs).
-We show that the newly released data suggest PBHs much lighter than the Sun ($\mathcal{O}(10^{-4}) \, M_\odot$) in contrast to what was expected from the previous PTA data releases.
+We show that the newly released data suggest PBHs much lighter than the Sun ($\mathcal{O}(10^{-4}) \, M_\odot$ for the delta-function curvature spectrum; $< \mathcal{O}(10^{-2})\, M_\odot$ more generally) in contrast to what was expected from the previous PTA data releases.